AvolitesLtd/TitanManual/docs/timelines.md

 Marker              | Mark a point in the timecode for information Wait for go         | Pause the timeline until you press Go to resume (only on internal timecode)

-- **Wait for go** triggers are useful when you have a preset sequence followed by an unknown delay, for example a win/walk-up sequence for an awards ceremony when you don't know how long the winner will take to reach the stage.
+- **Wait for go** triggers are useful when you have a timed sequence followed by an unknown delay, for example a win/walk-up sequence for an awards ceremony when you don't know how long the winner will take to reach the stage.
 Shapes will continue to run while the timeline is paused.

 Tracks
 ------------------

 The timeline is split into **Tracks** which can be used to organise triggers into different groups or sections.
-Each different trigger in the timeline gets its own row in the track.
+Each different playback in the timeline gets its own row in the track.
 - You can mute tracks to prevent them playing back using the \{Mute\} button.
 - You can lock tracks to prevent accidental changes to sections you've finished using the \{Lock\} button.
 - Tracks can be collapsed so they take up less room on the screen, using the arrow button to the left of the track name.